Research Q & A

 What’s your hometown?

-Colorado Springs, Colorado, but I’ve lived in Minneapolis for almost 20 years.
+I grew up in Colorado Springs, CO, but I have lived in Minnesota for 20 years.

 What are you currently working on?